 Thus, the generation of lift does not require different distances around the upper and lower surfaces.
 Anderson, Jr. Introduction to Flight 4th ed page The Golden Knights: The U. Army Parachute Team.
 Finslimbs and wings.
 Limb development Limb morphology digitigrade plantigrade unguligrade uniped biped facultative biped triped Wings of si prostatite Arthropod Cephalopod Tetrapod dactyly Digit Webbed foot.

 Flying and gliding animals Bat wing Bird wing keel skeleton feathers Insect wing Pterosaur wing Wingspan.
 Evolution of fish Evolution of tetrapods Evolution of birds Origin of birds Origin of avian flight Evolution of cetaceans Comparative anatomy Convergent evolution Analogous structures Homologous structures.

 Animal locomotion Gait Robot locomotion Samara Terrestrial locomotion Tradeoffs for locomotion in air and water Rotating locomotion Undulatory locomotion.
-Hidden categories: Articles with short description Wikipedia indefinitely move-protected pages All articles with unsourced statements Articles with unsourced statements from April Articles with unsourced statements from January Articles needing additional references from March All articles needing additional references Commons category link is on Wikidata.
+Hidden categories: Wings of si prostatite with short description Wikipedia indefinitely move-protected pages All articles with unsourced statements Articles with unsourced statements from April Articles with unsourced statements from January Articles needing additional references from March All articles needing additional references Commons category link is on Wikidata.